spencermellor/Grift_N_FIP/README.md

 - `website` *web development projects I made*
 - `3d` *3D and Motion design work*
 - `design` *graphic design work*

+**INFO FOR EDITING**
+For the portfolio content, if you want to have a video popup instead of go to new tab before the `url` add `nategrift#video~`.
+Example for this would be: `nategrift#video~favourite-clip.mp4` which would have a popup video of `favourite-clip.mp4` as the videos source.

 ### Authors